starbeamjs/starbeam/docs/INVARIANTS.md

 doesn't have dependencies, because it doesn't persist.
 Each call produces its own trace.

-Call this property _trace flattening_.
 A function that calls another function that reads a cell contributes the cell to the outer trace, transparently.
 The intermediate function is erased from the reactive structure, as if the outer function had read the cell directly.

 Two consequences follow: